trimination/wp-rest-spa/README.md

     - Menu ID can be retrieved by
 going to Appearance -> Menus -> Hover over "Delete Menu" and look for menu=? in the URL

+#### URL Params for /page/\<slug>
+1. force-post - Some themes allow for a page for each category and show the posts on that page; this provides for that scenario and allows you to fetch the posts associated with a given category, based on a page slug

 ### Plugin Settings